bevyengine/bevy-website/release-content/0.15/migration-guides/14082_AssetReader_read_now_returns_an_opaque_type.md

 }
 ```

 `bevy::asset::io::Reader` is now a trait, rather than a type alias for a trait object.
-Implementors of `AssetLoader::load` will need to adjust the method signature accordingly
+Implementors of `AssetLoader::load` will need to adjust the method signature accordingly:

 ```rust
 impl AssetLoader for MyLoader {